ashleyjwood/CP1404/Practicals/prac_02/REFLECTION.md

 ## What time, location and duration have you scheduled to watch lecture videos?

 Time: Whenever I can.
 Usually at the start of the week or on the weekend before.
 This way if I have any questions or things that really don't make sense, I can bring these issues to both PASS and the tutorial.
+Location: Uni as often as possible, home other than that.
+Duration: If I'm feeling good, I back-to-back every subsection of the lesson, taking time to do the examples.
+If I'm feeling not so good, I just for as long as I can.

 ## What are you doing well in the subject so far that you will keep doing?